-James A. Wolfe, former Senate intel panel security director, indicted for allegedly lying to FBI
+James A. Wolfe, former Senate Intel panel security director, indicted for allegedly lying to FBI

-A former security director for the Senate Intelligence Committee -- who was in charge of maintaining all classified information from the Executive Office to the Senate Intelligence Committee -- was indicted on charges of giving false statements to FBI agents looking into possible leaks to reporters, the Justice Department announced Thursday night.
+A former security director for the Senate Intelligence Committee-- who was in charge of maintaining all classified information from the Executive Office to the panel-- was indicted for allegedly giving false statements to FBI agents looking into possible leaks to reporters, the Justice Department announced Thursday night.

 James A. Wolfe, 58, served as the panel's security director for 29 years, according to the feds.
-He was responsible for receiving, maintaining all classified information from the Executive Office to the committee.

 Prosecutors said Wolfe lied to the FBI in December 2017 about contacts he had with three reporters.
 Prosecutors say he also lied about giving two reporters non-public information about committee matters.